Wild Angelica - Angelica sylvestris

 Phytomyza angelicae

-The larvae of the fly Phytomyza angelicae mine the leaves of Wild Angelica (Angelica sylvestris).
+The larva of the Agromyzid fly Phytomyza angelicae mines the leaves of Wild Angelica.
 The mine is on the upper surface and usually an oval or circular blotch.
 Several larvae often feed together.
 The blotch is generally greenish when fresh but then becomes more yellow with age.